eddy-geek/TIL/202006-parquet-tools-build-thrift.md

 We build everything because parquet-tools pre-release depends on the same pre-release version (e.g. `1.12.0-SNAPSHOT`) for some dependencies like parquet-format and parquet itself.

 So if you try building the master branch it fails with stuff like':

  > Failed to transfer file: .../org/apache/parquet/parquet/1.12.0-SNAPSHOT/parquet-1.12.0-SNAPSHOT.pom.
 Return code is: 409 , ReasonPhrase:Conflict.

+Instead you can further tweak the versions in parquet-mr/pom.xml and also parquet-mr/parquet-tools/pom.xml as [here](https://mapr.com/support/s/article/How-to-build-and-use-parquet-tools-to-read-parquet-files)... if you think versions are source-compatible.

 I added -DskipTests to work around this:

 >   testZstdConfWithMr(org.apache.parquet.hadoop.TestZstandardCodec): Job failed!